VA Disability Compensation and Disability Pension

 - have been discharged under other than dishonorable conditions;

 - be totally or permanently disabled, or aged;

 - have served at least one day during a period of wartime and a minimum of 90 days on active duty, or served for at least 24 months if that veteran enlisted after 1980; and

 - meet the required income minimum.

 For those veterans who qualify under the above criteria, payment is calculated by finding the difference between the veteran’s yearly family income and the costs of his medical condition.
-The total number of dependants will be taken into consideration.
+The total number of dependents will be taken into consideration.
 Income from welfare and other needs-based programs are not considered in determining a family's yearly income.
 However, other family members' income and SSDI income will be counted.

 In addition, veterans may receive benefits from both the VA Disability Compensation Program and the VA Disability Pension simultaneously.
 This may occur were the disability compensation is at a level that remains below the income maximum of the VA Pension Program.
 Thus, VA Disability Compensation is also considered in calculating a veteran’s yearly family income for purposes of the VA Pension.

 While the VA is designed to be user friendly, and claims can be made on your own, you may wish to receive assistance in applying for VA benefits.
 For more information about the application process and where you can get help visit How to File a Disability Claim.
-To apply on your own submit a VA Form 21-526 with proof of eligibility, or apply online using VONAPP.
+To apply on your own submit a VA Form 21-526 with proof of eligibility, or apply online.
 For more information visit the VA’s Disability Pension Page.